Feyerabend/vm/ps/README.md

 ````

 The stack would be '90 23' after the operation.
 But mostly
 it is naturally for graphics.
+Test the following with
+`psviewer.html`.

 ```postscript
 %!PS